pdsmart/ZPU/README.md

 This document describes another design which I like to deem as the ZPU Evo(lution) model whose focus is on performance, connectivity and instruction expansion.
 This came about as I needed a CPU for an emulator of a vintage computer i am writing which would act as the IO processor to provide Menu, Peripheral and SD services.

-An example of the performance of the ZPU Evo can be seen using CoreMark which returns a value of 19.1 @ 100MHz on Altera fabric using BRAM.
+An example of the performance of the ZPU Evo can be seen using CoreMark which returns a value of 19.1 @ 100MHz on Altera fabric using BRAM and for Dhrystone 11.2DMIPS.
 Connectivity can be seen via implementation of both System and Wishbone buses, allowing for connection of many opensource IP devices.
 Instruction expansion can be seen by the inclusion of a close coupled L1 cache where multiple instruction bytes are sourced and made available to the CPU which in turn can be used for optimization (ie. upto 5 IM instructions executed in 1 cycle) or for extended multi-byte instructions (ie. implementation of a LoaD Increment Repeat instruction).
+There is room for a lot more improvements such as stack cache, SDRAM to L2 burst mode, parallel instruction execution (ie. and + neqbranch) which are on my list.